Summer is full of patriotic holidays and events, and these Patriotic Berry Sweet Rolls are a great way to celebrate!

 - Combine the filling's cream cheese, sugar, and vanilla extract in a small bowl.
 Spread the mixture over the dough in a thin layer.
 Depending on the exact size of your dough, you may need a little more to coat it all.

 - Spread the jam over the cream cheese.
 You want just enough to make a very thin layer so that you do not have too much filling.
-Sprinkle the berries across the filling.
+Sprinkle the cornstarch berries across the filling.

 - From the long edge, tightly roll the dough all the way to the other long edge and pinch dough together to seal.
 Try not to push the berries but rather slightly lift the dough over them as you roll to keep them in place.